 Monika is originally from Poland and moved to the UK 15 years ago.
 All her life she was rescuing animals.
 Even as a child she would bring home injured birds, squirrels and hedgehogs.
 She joined the Pawprints team about a year ago and has 3 beautiful rescue dogs from PPTF.
 She is still fostering and has 2 cats, but that’s not all – she also has 18 tarantulas!
 She deals with volunteer applications, admins and queries amongst other things.
 She loves her role because it means she can help people as well as animals.
 She struggles with social anxiety and thanks to volunteering for PPTF, she can still have contact with people.
 She has met lots of beautiful people through Pawprints to Freedom.
 So many of them are now more than friends, they are family.

-Applications and Recruitment Deputy Manager
+Albums and Compatability Deputy Manager